TRURO Cornwall TR3 6LQ

 Cornwall is celebrated for many reasons; the gorgeous coastline, the incredible ales and locally produced foods and the welcoming feeling you get when you arrive.
 There are a number of things that Cornwall is famous for – we take a look at what puts Cornwall on the map!

-If you’re feeling inspired for a family-friendly holiday in Cornwall by the end of this post, then The Valley is the perfect place to make your base for visiting all that Cornwall has to offer!
+If you’re feeling inspired for a stay at our luxury accommodation in Cornwall by the end of this post, then The Valley is the perfect place to make your base for visiting all that Cornwall has to offer!

 For many, Cornish Pasties will be the first thing that comes to mind when thinking of the coastal county.